The Great Salt Bowl – Chapter 3

 “It’s not her fault that we lost Mel.”

 Todd staggered to his feet, kicking the supplies at Chuck and me.
+His right pant leg tight from shin to knee, his limp worse than before.

 “You’re the reason Mel’s dead.
 She never wanted to come on this trip, and neither did I. We stayed friends because you wouldn’t let me leave this damned town behind me.
 And now we’re here, most likely all of us will die, and it’s all your fault.
 Alice.”